abcussi/CAPSTONE-PROJECT/README.md

 # Capstone project

-> It's a real-world-like project, built with business specifications, it's a rpoject based on a shopping page with 2 pages index and search, bouth of them are in the repo.
+> It's a real-world-like project, built with business specifications. it's a project based on a shopping page with 2 pages "index" and "searches", both of them are in the repo.

 ![screenshot](./app_screenshot.png)